CMPUT404-W2020/CMPUT404-project-socialdistribution/README.md

 **TODO**: update this

-The system only allows GET and POST requests; all other requests will be responded to with an HTTP 405 response (will be updated to match social_distribution/sd/urls.py found on the api branch)
+The system allows GET, PUT, POST, and DELETE requests; all other requests will be responded to with an HTTP 405 response (will be updated to match social_distribution/sd/urls.py found on the api branch)

     auth/register